-Mock Board Room (only High School Division finalists assessed on competition day)
+Mock Board Room (on competition day)

 Successful entrepreneurs are adaptable, critical thinkers, and creative problem-solvers.
 The format of the Mock Board Room is designed to help teach and reward these skills in aspiring entrepreneurs.
 Based on a review of the executive summary and video pitch, KEC judges and staff will provide a list of questions to the participants designed to reflect the real-world challenges and decision-making requirements of entrepreneurs.
-During the Mock Board Room, the students will have time with KEC judges within to answer these questions and any additional follow-up questions asked by the judges.
+During the Mock Board Room, the students will have time with KEC judges to answer these questions and any additional follow-up questions asked by the judges.